Meet Our Team

 Mitchell has a strong passion for helping and providing those in need with the necessary building blocks for success.
 He believes spreading positivity is highly contagious.

 Mitchell is currently a student at Metropolitan Community College studying computer science.
 He is an avid hiking/biking, kayaking, and fitness enthusiast.
-When he’s not outside enjoying nature and fitness, Mitchell has a passion for spending time with his loved ones, playing video games, and cooking.
+When he’s not outside enjoying nature and fitness, Mitchell has a passion for spending time with his loved ones, cooking, and even owns a guitar he doesn’t know how to play.

 Being a part of the Welcome House program, Mitchell appreciates the importance of giving back and staying as close as he can to recovery.
 He says, “I hope I’m in the position to help others for the rest of my life.”